Driver’s License Required To Open A 529 Plan

 If you are one of the Ohioans whose driver’s license expired during the Ohio’s Stay-At-Home Order, your license is still valid.
 As stated on the Ohio Bureau of Motor Vehicles website: “On March 27, 2020, Governor DeWine signed Sub.
 H.B.
 197, which states that Ohio licenses (including driver licenses, CDLs, identification cards, temporary instruction permits, vehicle registrations and vehicle temporary tags,) expiring during the declared State of Emergency shall remain valid until either 90 days after the declared emergency ends, or December 1, 2020, whichever comes sooner.
 The state of emergency was declared by Governor DeWine on March 9, 2020.”
 Please keep in mind, this is only if your driver’s license or state issued id expired during the COVID-19 Pandemic.

-As a reminder, the Customer Service and Operations Team is working with a reduced staff due to COVID-19 directives and our Customer Service Line is not currently available.
-If you have account-specific questions, please email email@example.com with your inquiry, as well as a good daytime contact number and the best time of day to reach you if the questions cannot be answered via email.
-Email inquiries will receive a reply within one (1) business day.
-The Customer Service Team will make these outbound calls between 8:30 a.m. – 5 p.m.
-ET on Mondays, Tuesdays, Thursdays and Fridays, and between 8 a.m. – 4:30 p.m. on Wednesdays.
+Ohio's 529 Plan Customer Service and Operations Team is available to help you from 8:30 a.m. - 6 p.m.
+Monday-Friday.
+If you have account-specific questions, please email firstname.lastname@example.org with your inquiry, as well as a good daytime contact number and the best time of day to reach you if the questions cannot be answered via email.

-A 529 account can be used for whatever comes after high school. lf you’d like to do more research, explore Ohio’s 529 Plan —The Plan That Can — at CollegeAdvantage.com.
+A 529 account can be used for whatever comes after high school. lf you’d like to do more research, explore Ohio’s 529 Plan —The Plan That Can — at CollegeAdvantage.